Menu

 Upcoming Events

-Note: The price stated for events is for current PBKNCA members; elapsed or non-members (except guests of members) will pay a surcharge.
+Note: The price stated for events is for current PBKNCA members and their guests; elapsed or non-members will pay a surcharge.
 Full event information, and means of credit card payment, are available on our website https://pbknca.com/Events/.

 If you won’t be able to make an event, contact O’Neil Dillon at oneilsdillon@gmail.com ASAP, or if it is the day of the event call him at 510-207-8761, as there may be others on the waiting list who will then be able to take your place.